 For family members of U.S. citizens and green card holders

-Whether your spouse, brother, sister, parent, or children need to get Green Cards through your U.S. citizenship or green card status, Wu & Hung knows how to ease every step of the process.
+Whether your spouse, brother, sister, parent, or children need to get Green Cards through your U.S. citizenship or green card status, the Wu Law Firm knows how to ease every step of the process.

 Do not be misled by unauthorized help who cannot take care of your family's case.
 Our lawyers have legal knowledge and experience to get the right answers for your family to move and stay in the U.S. Your family members deserve the best legal services for their immigration needs.

 Q. I entered the United States illegally.
 If I get married to a U.S. citizen or a green card holder, am I automatically eligible for a green card?